biocatiit/website/content/news/2019_everything_biosaxs5.rst

 *   What you need to know for publication
 *   Overview of several advanced and emerging methods
 *   Hands-on tutorials with data processing software
+*   Hands-on data collection and analysis at the beamline

+While the primary purpose of the course is educational, on-site participants may bring a limited number (1-2) of their own research samples.
+Standard protein samples will be available to all on-site participants for training purposes.

 Participants will be assigned into small groups for 4 hour data collection slots starting Wednesday afternoon and running through Thursday evening (11 pm).
 If you are coming as a group or if you need a particular time slot, please notify Jesse Hopkins (jhopkins1@iit.edu) for scheduling.
 Data analysis help is available in parallel with the data collection on Thursday, but it is not a formal tutorial.

 While BioCAT supports SEC-SAXS, SEC-MALS-SAXS, and batch mode SAXS, due to time constraints students will be limited to only SEC-SAXS data collection.
 Please read our guide on `how to design a SAXS experiment <{filename}/pages/users_howto_saxs_design.rst>`_ and `how to prepare your SAXS samples <{filename}/pages/users_howto_saxs_prepare.rst>`_.

-If you have questions, please contact Srinivas Chakravarthy (schakrav11@gmail.com) about samples or sample preparation.
+If you have questions, please contact Jesse Hopkins (jhopkins1@iit.edu).

 Confirmed speakers: